Bank-Sponsored Conferences Dropped Nearly 40% in First Half of 2020

 The analysis is based on data supplied by Virtua StockConferenceCalendar, considered to be the largest global database of investment conferences and presenters.
 Virtua is a financial services technology company focused on providing platform-based analytical tools and services tailored to the workflow needs of Investor Relations (IR) professionals and publicly traded issuers.
 Although the firm is headquartered in Boston, much of the analysis and data collection is done in India.

-- Mixed US IPO Activity in July 2019
+- US IPO Activity Remains Mixed in November 2019

 - Expert Networks Continue to Present Compliance Challenges